-- asking that contact be through an independent third party, eg Citizens Advice Bureau, legal representative or conveyancer
+- asking that contact is through an independent third party, such as Citizens Advice Bureau, legal representative or conveyancer

 If you have a disability or mental health issue, we will consider whether your unreasonable behaviour relates to those issues and assess the potential impact of restrictions imposed by us.